kozko2001/blog-hugo/content/posts/obsidian/Github Actions - Push to docker image to AWS.md

         echo "::set-output name=image::$ECR_REGISTRY/$ECR_REPOSITORY:$IMAGE_TAG"
 ```

-Before you push, make sure to create a new secret named `REPO_NAME` with the URI of the ECR repository (is one of the properties you see in the AWS console)
+Before you push, make sure to create a new secret named `REPO_NAME` with the name (not the URI) of the ECR repository (is one of the properties you see in the AWS console)

 ## Conclusions